dezemand/node-skyped/README.md

 ## Notice

+**Discontinued, skype no longer uses p2p chats.
+Also Skype is getting or already has their own kinds of bots.**

 **skyped uses Skype4Py, which is no longer being updated and outdated.
 Skype4Py does not support cloud-based groupchats, so you wont receive *any* messages from those kind of chats.
 To make a P2P chat, use `/createmoderatedchat` in skype.**

 ## [Example](https://github.com/netraameht/node-skyped/blob/master/example.js)